Anerkiki/pokemon-island-resort/README.md

 ### Favicon

 The favicon for this site is a small palm tree icon, chosen to reflect the tropical island theme of the resort.
 It appears in the browser tab and bookmarks, helping users quickly identify the site.
 The favicon was sourced from IconArchive and is free to use under an open source license.
 Its playful design complements the overall branding and adds a professional touch to the website.

-### Header/Navbar and Footer

-For the Header and Footer of the site, I decided I wanted it to have a bit of a bamboo shack feel, so started looking for images with horizontally lined up bamboo.
-Eventually found an image (link to bamboo image) I was happy with, but the colouring was wrong, so I decided to use an image and add a coloured overlay of one of the colours I'd decided on using before from the leaves the background image.

-[edit this and add images]

-I decided to use this too for the footer, as it gave the site a bit more of a 'beach shack' type feel, and looked nice and dark enough for lighter content to show up well.

 ---